Vlad-404/travel_experiences/README.md

 ##### Deployment

 The easiest way to deploy the project to Heroku is to set your connect method to GitHub and link the repository master branch.
-If you set the project up for automatic deploys it will deploy once the master branch is updated.
+If you set the project up for automatic deploys, it will deploy once the master branch is updated.

 [Back to top](#travel-Experiences)

 Travel Experiences site was developed on GitPod and VS code, using GitHub and Heroku to host the repository.
 As GitHub pages cannot host dynamic pages, for this purpose I used Heroku.

-When deploying Travel Experiences using Heroku, the following steps were made:
+When deploying Travel Experiences using Heroku, the following steps were taken:

 Linking the Heroku and GitHub:
 * Log in to [Heroku](https://www.heroku.com/) and [GitHub](github.com)